Incorruptibility: Catholicism

 In Catholicism, if a body is judged as incorruptible after death, this is most often seen as a sign that the individual is a saint.
 Canon law allows inspection of the body so that relics can be taken and sent to Rome.

 The relics must be sealed with wax and the body must be replaced after inspection.
 These ritual inspections are performed very rarely and can only be performed by a bishop according to the requirements of canon law.
 A pontifical commission can authorize inspection of the relics and demand a written report.
 After solemn inspection of the relics, it can be decided that the body be presented in an open reliquary and displayed for veneration.
 Catholic law allows saints to be buried under the altar, so Mass can be celebrated above the remains.

 Only part of a body might be incorrupt.
 In the case of Anthony of Padua, only his tongue and jaw were preserved, the rest of the body having decomposed.
-Bonaventure, one of the men who originally exhumed the corpse in 1263, saw this as a sign that Anthony was a "messenger of God's love."
-Likewise, one hagiography attributes the tongue's preservation to the "perfection of the teachings formed upon it."
+Bonaventure, one of the men who originally exhumed the corpse in 1263, saw this as a sign that Anthony was a "messenger of God's love".
+Likewise, one hagiography attributes the tongue's preservation to the "perfection of the teachings formed upon it".

+However, according to The Tablet, a Catholic international weekly review, incorruptible saints are deliberately preserved in such a state using wax and silicone.
+Monsignor Robert Sarno, a priest, also stated the belief in incorruptibility is false and the body may be slow to decay due to environmental conditions and other discoveries about decomposition from modern science.